Program customization

 Details

-DescriptionThe aim of the EU is to discover Mediterranean terrestrial environments, their diversity, dynamics and history.
+DescriptionThe aim of this EU is to discover Mediterranean terrestrial environments, their diversity, dynamics and history.

-During field trips, students will study a wide range of ecosystems, from the coast to the mountains of the Cévennes.
+During field trips, students will study a wide range of ecosystems, from the coast to the Camargue.

 Date of field trip: